 P311L38

-A recipient of a multi-TID A-MPDU sets the AckType subfield in the Multi-TID BlockAck frame sent as a response depending on the acknowledgement context.
+A recipient of a multi-TID A-MPDU and of the EDMG MU-MIMO PPDU sets the AckType subfield in the Multi-TID BlockAck frame sent as a response depending on the acknowledgement context.
 The following acknowledgement contexts are defined:

 P312L10

+Ack context: the recipient of EDMG MU-MIMO PPDU shall set the AckType subfield to 1 and the TID field of the Per-TID Info subfield to a TID value of the QoS MPDU with no BlockAck agreement contained in the EDMG MU-MIMO PPDU.
+The recipient of the A-MPDU contained in the EDMG MU-MIMO PPDU shall set the AckType subfield to 1 and the TID field of each Per-TID Info subfield to a TID value of the QoS MPDU with no BlockAck agreement contained in the EDMG MU-MIMO PPDU.

 If all MPDUs in the multi-TID A-MPDU are received successfully, the recipient may follow the procedure described in the All Ack context.
-Otherwise, the recipient shall use the procedure defined in the BlockAck context.
+Otherwise, the recipient shall use the procedure defined in the BlockAck and Ack context.

 9.7.3 A-MPDU contents

 TGay editor append new line to the Table 9-425